 Contact us for assistance to expand your outside dining, shopping and/or business footprint to accommodate COVID-19 related health standards.

 Downtown Sacramento Partnership has negotiated discounted parking in City garages for downtown employees, email us for vouchers.

 Downtown Sacramento Partnership continues to work closely with local public agencies and service providers to assess the unique needs, resources and challenges facing those experiencing homelessness during the COVID-19 crisis.

 Sacramento Homelessness COVID-19 Response Team

 The newly formed Sacramento Homelessness COVID-19 Response Team task force, collaboration among the City of Sacramento, County of Sacramento, Sacramento Steps Forward and Sacramento Housing and Redevelopment Agency (SHRA), has released a coordinated framework and action plan to help meet the needs of people experiencing homelessness during this crisis.
 The purpose of the Homelessness COVID-19 Response Team is to proactively plan, slow the spread of COVID-19 in persons experiencing homelessness and create and operationalize new shelter capacity through a variety of traditional and non-traditional means.
-Read more in this recent post from the City of Sacramento and this new fact sheet from SSF.
+Read more in this post from the City of Sacramento and this fact sheet from SSF.
 Learn more at saccounty.net/Homelessness.